Saturday, October 27, 2018

 If a body were to look down across the country the next day they would see a near straight line of mayhem from the trees on Salley River west south west to where they found that John Deere nosed into a ditch in west Handlin County.
 A path of destruction like that of a twister.
 Everybody’s scratchin’ their head on what exactly happened that night.

 Days later Mike and I went back to that woods at the north edge of the farm, those trees along the Salley.
 It was broad daylight, ‘cause nobody with good sense would go there at night.
 We came near that old abandoned house that had been swallowed up.
 The front door stood open and anglely, tore loose from its top hinge.
-It was then I decided that those Hawthorns did mean to keep me or others out, but to hold something evil locked away.
+It was then I decided that those Hawthorns did not mean to keep me or others out, but to hold something evil locked away.
 I guess I feel guilty that I am responsible for helpin’ whatever evil had been held there among the trees.

 11/10/2018 (2182 Words)